Annual Technical Report 2005 on Patent Information Activities submitted by Japan (SCIT/ATR/PI/2005/JP)

 a) Trilateral data exchange and data exchange between two countries

 Regarding the trilateral exchange of data, the JPO periodically provides bibliographic data of the publications of unexamined patent/utility model applications, recorded in electronic media (such as CD-ROM, etc), to the European Patent Office (EPO) and the United States Patent and Trademark Office (USPTO).

 In addition, the JPO sends concordance data of patent document numbers, Patent Abstracts of Japan (PAJ) data, and IPC files stored in electronic media (such as CD-ROM, etc.).

-As bilateral data exchange project, the JPO is to send image data and bibliographic data of Patent Gazette and Utility Model Gazette before the publication of CD-ROM Official Gazette stored in an electronic media (such as CD-R) to Republic of Korea in March 2005.
+As a bilateral data exchange project, the JPO sent image data and bibliographic data of the Patent Gazette and Utility Model Gazette, etc., published before the publication of the CD-ROM Official Gazette, stored on electronic media (such as CD-R) to the Republic of Korea in March 2005.

 The EPO sends to the JPO the data by CMT.
 Incorporating the publication of unexamined applications bibliographic data provided by the JPO, the data includes the consolidated and edited bibliographic data of: the publication of unexamined applications of each country; full text image data of laid-open patent application specifications; and the data of classifications, patent inventory and patent family.

 The USPTO sends to the JPO full text image data of patent application specifications and full text image data of laid-open patent application specifications by DLT and classification data by FTP.